West Mata: Geologic setting

-The Western Pacific Ocean is filled with a lot of island-arc systems and trenches that come along them.
+The Western Pacific Ocean is filled with many island-arc systems and trenches that come along them.
 Usually island arcs in this area are claimed to be chains of islands which are detached from continental masses.
 Between the island-arcs and the continental margins, still liquidated areas of seafloor are exposed out.
 These areas of seafloor are called back-arc basins.
 Most back-arc basins are rather shallow regions of ocean crust that are younger than the subducted crust in the adjacent trench.
 Back-arc basins can be found in between inactive and extinct volcanic arcs and the currently active volcanic island arcs that form as a result of the subduction.
 The Lau Basin, which West Mata can be found in, is one of the best examples of back-arc basins.

 The Lau Basin consists of an area of oceanic crust which separates the now remnant and extinct Lau-Colville Ridge volcanic arc and the Tofua volcanic arc with very active volcanism.
 The seaward rollback of the Tonga Trench is thought to be the main reason of the diverging action in this region.
-The basin lies above the westward-dipping seismically active area of subduction were the Pacific Plate slips under the Australian Plate.
+The basin lies above the westward-dipping seismically active area of subduction where the Pacific Plate slips under the Australian Plate.

-West Mata, specifically, is located in the northern part of the Lau Basin which is defined here as the Northeastern Lau Basin.
-The NE Lau Basin borders several spreading centers on the west including the NE Lau Spreading Center, the Mangatolu Triple Junction and the Fonualei Rift Spreading Center from north to south, respectively.
-On the northern border of the basin can be found in the area where the Tonga Trench subduction transitions into convergent strike-slip where the direction of the faulting also changes from north–south to northwest–southeast.
+West Mata, specifically, is located in the northern part of the Lau Basin, defined as the Northeastern (NE) Lau Basin.
+The NE Lau Basin borders several spreading centers on the west, including the NE Lau Spreading Center, the Mangatolu Triple Junction and the Fonualei Rift Spreading Center from north to south, respectively.
+On the northern border of the basin can be found the area where the Kermadec-Tonga subduction zone transitions into a convergent strike-slip boundary.
+Meanwhile the plate boundary transitions, the faulting direction also changes from north-south to northwest-southeast directed faulting.
 The rollback of the trench which has also created the back-arc Lau basin created an area of oblique shear that has generated a whole zone of spreading centers and rifts with active hydrothermal vents along the northern boundary.
 West Mata can be considered one of them.

-The NE Lau Basin has one of the highest upper mantle temperatures in the world, has one of Earth's coolest slab thermal parameters which is caused by the speed of convergence of the slab into the crust and its age and has among the highest slab water flux values of any oceanic subduction zone.
-These factors cause the area's tectonism and volcanism to be complex compared to other places and causes the large amount of volcanic systems that exist in the NE Lau Basin.
+The NE Lau Basin has one of the highest upper mantle temperatures in the world, has one of Earth's coolest slab thermal parameters (which is caused by the age and the speed of slab convergence), and has among the highest slab water flux values of any oceanic subduction zone.
+These factors cause the area's tectonism and volcanism to be complex compared to other places and cause the large amount of volcanic systems that exist in the NE Lau Basin.